 After several successful years of growth, change and many exciting auctions, Waddington’s returned to its east end roots.
-Our new home is a sleek, brand new, concrete and glass facility on Toronto’s busy King Street East.
+Our new home is a sleek, concrete and glass facility in Toronto’s busy King Street East Design District.

 Today and looking forward -- Waddington's is committed and energized by the challenge to adapt to the changing demands of the business and to continuously look for opportunities to expand our horizons.
 Whether conducting unique auctions such as the contents of Maple Leaf Gardens, or the many estate and specialty auctions, we’re proud that as Toronto has become an international business and arts force - so have we.